Early Cubist Painting

 Greatest Early Cubist Paintings

-In addition to works already cited, here is a short list of some of the best early Cubist pictures, executed in the manner of Cezanne.
+In addition to works already cited, here is a short selected list of early Cubist pictures, executed in the manner of Cezanne, which can be seen in some of the best art museums around the world.

 Georges Braque